 The Parts of a Dental Implant Restoration

-A dental implant restoration comprises several components, each serving a specific purpose in restoring a patient’s smile.
-A typical dental implant restoration comprises three parts: the implant post, the abutment, and a dental restoration.
-Before choosing this option, Dr. Courter wants his patients to understand how each component of an implant restoration works.
+A dental implant restoration has many parts; each serving a specific purpose in restoring patient’s missing teeth.
+A typical dental implant restoration has three parts: the implant post, the abutment, and a dental restoration.
+Before choosing this option, Dr. Courter wants his patients to understand how the dental implant components work.

 Implant Fixture: The Foundation of a Dental Implant Restoration

-To secure it, you must undergo a surgical procedure where the implant post will be inserted into the jawbone.
-Here, it will fuse to the bone.
+To secure it to your mouth, you must undergo a surgical procedure.
+An oral surgeon will insert the implant post into the jawbone, then let your mouth fuse to it.

 Implant Fixture Sizes

-Implant posts come in various sizes to accommodate different patient’s needs.
-There are three basic sizes: standard, mini, and wide.
+A dental implant fixture comes in three basic sizes to accommodate different patient’s needs: standard, mini, and wide.
 The length can range from 8 mm to 16 mm.
-However, the diameter is based on the patient’s needs, where the implant is placed, and available bone mass.
+However, your fixture size will depend on where the implant is going, and available bone mass in that area.
 The diameters of the three basic sizes of implants are:

-In most cases, Dr. Courter will use a standard implant.
-It is necessary to use a mini implant when there is little space between the teeth roots or with patients who lack bone mass.
-A wide implant is necessary when patients replace larger teeth with more expansive root systems, such as the teeth in the back of the mouth.
-Dr. Courter will determine the exact position of the dental implants based on your oral health, bone density, and the specific tooth being replaced.
+In most cases, Dr. Courter will use a standard implant fixture or post.
+He may use a mini implant when there is little space between the teeth roots or with patients who lack bone mass.
+He may use a wide implant to replace larger teeth with more expansive root systems, such as the teeth in the back of the mouth.
+Dr. Courter will determine the position of the implant post based on your bone density, and the location of the lost tooth.

 Abutments: Connecting Implant Fixtures to Restorations